openboxtricks/openboxtricks.github.io/_posts/2014-12-04-expanding-windows.md

 categories: openbox windows
 ---

+__One of the great features of openbox is the ability to script the movement of windows.
+You can use this to arrange windows neatly on the screen without use of a tiling wm.__

 You can place a window in an empty area of desktop and have it expand to fill the space.
 This lets you quickly arrange a few windows.